vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 address: 255.255.255.255, port: 67
 ```

-Awesome!
+All clear mission.
 It reads our configuration with just few lines of code.
-There are 4 bread & butter interactions
-with the Lua world that you can see here.

-* (1) is calling Lua to execute a chunk of code (a *protected* call)
-* (2) getting Lua values on Lua stack
-* (3) reading out Lua values from Lua stack
-* (4) stack manipulation

-The [stack][lua-stack] is a bit difficult to wrap your head around first, but it boils down to this: stack top, the last pushed value, is always -1.
+Back to the code, the [stack][lua-stack] is the difficult bit to wrap your head around first, but it boils down to this: stack top, the last pushed value, is always -1.
 If we push something, it becomes the new stack top.
 If we call a function, it unwinds the stack and pushed elements become arguments (or upvalues).
 Once again - pushed values are negative, function arguments positive.

 If you're still not sure how this works, have a look at another ["embedding example"][embed-example] or play around a little bit with it.
 Links that you're going to find useful: